ryguy2k4/AstroPlanner_iOS/README.md

 Since then, I've periodically released additional updates.
 It is currently on version 1.6 (as of 2/20/25).

+As a separate project, I took sales analytics data from my app's performance on the app store and created a Power BI Report in [this repository](https://github.com/ryguy2k4/astro_planner_bi).

 ## Features

 ### Catalog